nkchenjx/postFRET/postFRET_V3/Readme.txt

 Step 1: S1_loadData.m

            Load raw data.
 Data is adapted from kinSoftChallenge 2019 with the following format: (1) each trace has been corrected from photoblinking, photobleaching, and backgrounds; (2) each trace has five columns, 1 time, 2 donor photocounts, 3 acceptor photocounts,  4 sum of donor and acceptor photocounts, 5 FRET values.

-Step 2: S2_loadKey.m
+Step 2: S2_findNoise.m

-           If the answer of the system is known, type in the answer, that is the transition rates between states.
-If not, give it a random guess based on the number of states one would like to fit (manually determined in postFRET).

-Step 3: S3_findNoise.m

             Version 1.0 use a noise model, signal-dependent Gaussian noise pluss signal-independent Poisson noise.
             Version 2.0 use a signal-independent Gaussian noise model used in the kinSoftChallenge 2019.
 One has to custumize the noise model in findRateSimuNoise.m.
+            Version 3.0 use a signal-dependent Gaussian noise model use Guassian fitting to determine the noise amplitude.
+One can overide the noise model manually.

+Step 3: S3_loadKey.m

+           If the answer of the system is known, type in the answer, that is the transition rates between states.
+If not, give it a random guess based on the number of states one would like to fit (manually determined in postFRET).

 Step 4: S4_ConfigAndFRETAnalysis.m